efritz/watchdog/README.md

 Go library for automatic service reconnection.

+This library depends on the [backoff](https://github.com/efritz/backoff) library, which defines structures for creating backoff interval generator.

 ## Example

 First, you must define a type that conforms to the `Retry` interface.
 The interface has